modir/laminas-book/docs/bootstrap.md

 Table C.1.
 CSS classes for defining layout grid

+!!! note
-> Bootstrap's grid system greatly simplifies the positioning of elements
-> on a web page.
+    Bootstrap's grid system greatly simplifies the positioning of elements on a web page.
 However, using the grid system is not mandatory.
-For example,
-> sometimes you may need a much more complex layout, and the simple grid system will be
-> insufficient.
-In such a case, you can create and use your custom layout by using
-> `<table>` or `<div>` HTML elements.
+For example, sometimes you may need a much more complex layout, and the simple grid system will be insufficient.
+In such a case, you can create and use your custom layout by using `<table>` or `<div>` HTML elements.

 ## Bootstrap's Interface Components